 Waseem would never forget the look of shock that was plastered on Aasia’s face as she registered that a complete stranger was talking to her.

 “You talking to me?”
 She asked with a raised eyebrow.

 He nodded his head with a smile on his face.
 “Yes, I am.
 I ‘m Waseem.”

 Pausing, Aasia replied after a moment.
 “I’m Aasia.”

 She nodded her head in agreement.

-“You’re in first year and you already look so sad.
-Imagine how depressed you’ll be by fourth year.”
-His joke was meant to lighten the mood and bring a possible smile to her face, but instead the only reaction he got was a shrug of her shoulders.
+“You’re in your first year and you already look so sad.
+Imagine how depressed you’ll be in your fourth year.”
+His joke was meant to lighten the mood and bring a possible smile to her face, but instead, the only reaction he got was a shrug of her shoulders.